 - Bear true faith and allegiance to the same, and bear arms on behalf of the United States when required by the law, or perform noncombatant service in the Armed Forces of the United States when required by the law, or perform work of national importance under civilian direction when required by the law.

-You do not have to memorize the Oath.
+You will recite the Oath of Allegiance, but you do not have to memorize it.
 It reads as follows:

 Receive Your Certificate of Naturalization

 After you take the Oath, you’ll receive your Certificate of Naturalization.
-This is proof of your U.S. citizenship.
+This is your evidence of United States citizenship.
 Carefully review the certificate and notify the USCIS of any errors before leaving.

 If you provided proof during the naturalization interview that the card was lost and you tried to find it, or if you were never granted a card because of military service—the requirement to turn in your card may be waived.